CLOSE

 Getting started

 Sikich’s workforce risk management team works with more than just corporate companies and government agencies.
 We also help higher education institutions and for-profit colleges to establish threat assessment teams, craft policies and programs and deliver training with the goal of educating people on how to respond, assess and manage threats and concerning behaviors.
-For more resources or to speak to our team, please contact us below.
+For more resources or to speak to our team, please contact us.

 In May of this year, I was interviewed by WGN-TV on threat assessment and intervention.
 I said, “You can’t predict violence – it’s all about prevention.”
 To that end, I have spent my career focused on threat assessment and management.
 And I’ve trained thousands of people in educational institutions, corporations and government agencies on threat assessment and workplace violence prevention.